+- Typically 1 exercise sheet every 2 weeks.

+- Pen & paper and programming exercises

+- Matlab for early topics

+- Theano for Deep Learning topics

-- Typically 1 exercise sheet every 2 weeks. - Pen & paper and Matlab based exercises - Hands-on experience with the algorithms from the lecture. - Send your solutions the night before the exercise class.
+- Hands-on experience with the algorithms from the lecture.

+- Send your solutions the night before the exercise class.

 Supplementary material